TehMuffinMoo/qsaf/docs/index.md

 ## Feature Requests

-* If the cmdlet you are looking for is not yet built into the Module, you can raise a feature request via [Github Issues](https://github.com/TehMuffinMoo/qsaf/issues).
+* If the feature you are looking for is not yet built into the QSAF Container, you can raise a feature request via [Github Issues](https://github.com/TehMuffinMoo/qsaf/issues).

 ## License